floatgreen/airportweather/README.md

 [![Coverage status](https://codecov.io/gh/floatgreen/airportweather/branch/master/graph/badge.svg)](https://codecov.io/github/floatgreen/airportweather?branch=master)

-The goal of airportweather is to read the current weather component(s) from "https://w1.weather.gov/xml/current_obs/" and record the information as data frame or plot it on an US map.
+The goal of airportweather is to read the current weather component(s) from "https://w1.weather.gov/xml/current_obs/" and record the information as a data frame or plot it on a US map.
+Find more information at "https://floatgreen.github.io/airportweather/".

 ## Installation